jth9819/spell-checker/README.md

 * Clone repo to local machine
 * Import project in Eclipse as "Existing Maven Projects" under Maven
 * **Run App.java** (harrisonj -> src/main/java -> uwf.harrisonj -> App.java)

+# How to Use
+* File menu lets you open an existing file, save the current file, or exit the application
+* Edit menu lets you spell check the currently opened file